+The Department does not see a need to adjust the language.
+There are no open space facilities.
 There is a community facility, the church, which is located in the Hotel district.
 The structure and the landscaping are maintained by the Applicant.
 The recreational facilities are the Cavendish golf course and related structures (e.g., club house, etc.).
-Condition I, states that the Applicant must preserve in perpetuity the tradition of permitting free play on the Cavendish golf course for Lāna'i residents and continue to maintain the golf course.
+Condition 1, states that the Applicant must preserve in perpetuity the tradition of permitting free play on the Cavendish golf course for Lāna'i residents and continue to maintain the golf course.